jcrugzz/level-agile/README.md

 pull those specific logs.
 (Not entirely confirmed the way to do this exactly but should be accomplished by manipulating the lexicographical aspect of the database).

+## Software design

+So the basis is going to be a through stream based plugin architecture for transforming various `godot` metrics (or any type of json object) into a leveldb style `key` where effective range querys can be performed.

+I am also considering another api layer on top of querying leveldb for these specific range queries.